Writer Mark Ellingsen

-Mark Ellingsen is taking the reigns of Lectionary Scripture Notes starting Advent 1, Cycle A. He is a minister in the Evangelical Lutheran Church of America (ELCA) and a professor at the Interdenominational Theological Center in Atlanta, Georgia.
+Mark Ellingsen, author of Lectionary Scripture Notes, is a minister in the Evangelical Lutheran Church of America (ELCA) and a professor at the Interdenominational Theological Center in Atlanta, Georgia.
 He graduated magna cum laude from Gettysburg College and has received four degrees from Yale University.
 He has authored many titles, most recently Lectionary Preaching Workbook for CSS Publishing Company….read more

 THEME OF THE DAY